AUSFTA Joint Committee Meeting

 Doing business under AUSFTA

-Your business could benefit from AUSFTA if your product qualifies to benefit from preferential treatment under AUSFTA (e.g. the elimination of applicable tariffs).
+Your business could benefit from AUSFTA if your product qualifies for preferential treatment (e.g. the elimination of applicable tariffs).

 Have tariffs been eliminated for your product?

 All tariffs have been eliminated for imported products from the United States into Australia.
 Please search or browse the FTA Portal if you would like to see detail.
 Alternatively, see Annex 2-B (Australia tariff schedule) of AUSFTA.

 Most tariffs have been eliminated for exported products from Australia to the United States.
 See Annex 2-B (US tariff schedule) of AUSFTA to check if the tariff for the product you’d like to export from Australia to the United States has been eliminated.